lukecav/paddle-wp/README.md

 Import [Paddle](https://paddle.com)'s javascript library, configure vendor settings and easily create checkout buttons.

+## Usage, licensing and support

+This code is provided as an example plugin to implement the Paddle checkout on a Wordpress site.
+End users may use or modify the code as required subject to the [license](http://www.apache.org/licenses/LICENSE-2.0.txt) included.

+Paddle does not provide technical support or maintenance for this plugin or any derivations of it.

 ## Instructions

 * Upload the plugin as a zipped archive to the Wordpress plugins tab